Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpMemoryCommand.md

  ![](Images/DumpMemory_Total.png "Dump Memory Total")

- To filter out leaking processes of a longer test run where multiple ETW files were recorded due to file size limitations of ETW you also filter out processes which were leaking more than e.g. 600 MB of memory over a collection of files.
+ Find leaking processes of a longer test run where multiple ETW files were recorded due to file size limitations of ETW.
+ To find e.g. all processes which leak more than 600 MB of memory over a collection of files you can use -GlobalDiffMB and run the query in the directory where the extracted files are located.

  >EtwAnalyzer -dump Memory -GlobalDiffMB 500